News and Events

 Home Groups are key to the life of the Church at Bertric-Burée

-Near Verteillac – Meeting fortnightly on Tuesday mornings at the home of Mike and Pam Duncan - 10:00 for 10:30.
+Near Verteillac – Meeting fortnightly on Tuesday mornings at the home of one of our group members or at the Upper Room - 10:00 for 10:30.
 All are welcome.
 For further details, contact Mike Duncan (This email address is being protected from spambots.
 You need JavaScript enabled to view it.)
 05 53 91 30 64

-Ladies Home Group meet once a month, usually Friday afternoons between 14:00 and 16:00 alternating between members’ homes.
-We meet for, sharing fellowship, prayer and support.
+Ladies Home Group meet once a month, usually the last Wednesday in the month between 14:00 and 16:00 in Montboyer.
+We meet to share fellowship, prayer and support.
 If you would like more information, please contact Ann Knight on 05 45 98 22 17 (This email address is being protected from spambots.
 You need JavaScript enabled to view it.)

 Nontron, alternate Monday afternoons - Contact Marie Ricketts 09 83 77 46 69 or (This email address is being protected from spambots.
 You need JavaScript enabled to view it.) for more info and directions